Construction Management MS

 Focus Areas

-Focused elective courses in the program are available:
+Focused study through elective courses in the program allow for deeper knowledge in the following areas:

 Construction Project Management

-This series of courses provides the knowledge and skills required to successfully manage complex construction projects.
-Topics include the hard skills of project management, such as estimating and budgeting, time management, and planning.
-Other topics include managerial and legal aspects of construction contract administration, international construction practices, strategic planning, quality management, and productivity analysis.
+Successfully manage complex construction projects through skills and knowledge gained from courses covering the hard skills of project management, such as estimating and budgeting, time management and planning.
+Other topics include managerial and legal aspects of construction contract administration, international construction practices, strategic planning, quality management and productivity analysis.

 Real Estate

-This series of courses allows students to explore the knowledge and skills required to create, maintain, and build environments for living, working and entertainment purposes.
+Explore the creation, maintenance, and built environments for living, working and entertainment purposes.
 Relevant issues include project finance, real estate as investments, design and construction, operations, development law, environmental remediation, public policy, market analysis, and architecture.

 Sustainability and Green Construction

-Sustainable development means integrating the decision-making process across the project team, so that every decision is made with an eye to the greatest long-term benefits.
-Currently, in the Leadership in Energy and Environmental Design (LEED) green building rating system, the construction process represents a significant portion of the effort required to achieve high performance building programs.
-This focus is intended to explore these concepts in detail.
+Become an expert in sustainable development through integrating the decision-making process across the project team, with an eye to the greatest long-term benefits.
+Learn about the construction process within the Leadership in Energy and Environmental Design (LEED) green building rating system, which represents a significant portion of the effort required to achieve these high performance building programs.

 Additional Information

-For more information, view the College of Engineering's Construction Management webpage or contact:
+For more information, view the College of Engineering's website.

 Admissions Requirements